TimelyDataflow/differential-dataflow/mdbook/src/chapter_2/chapter_2_6.md

 ### Count

-The convenience method `count` wraps the `group` operator, and performs the common operation much more easily.
+The convenience method `count` wraps the `reduce` operator, and performs the common operation much more easily.
 The count operator takes arbitrary input collections, and produces a collection as output whose records are pairs of input records and their accumulated count.

 ### Distinct